the-alchemist88/Cpp_helper_codes/Templates/templates&type_deduction.md

     auto var5 = ca;     // type is const const int*

     auto& var6 = 5;     // error, cannot be bound to R value expression
-    auto&& var7 = 5;    // type is const const int&&
+    auto&& var7 = 5;    // type is int&&
-    auto& var8 = var7;  // type is const const int&.
+    auto& var8 = var7;  // type is int&.
 The name that is type of R value reference(var7), forms nevertheless an L value expression

+    auto&& var9 = a;  	 // type is int(&)[10]
-    auto&& var9 = ca;   // type is const int(&)[10]. ca is L value expression, according to reference collapsing rules var sloud be lvalue ref auto&& var10 = 10;  // type is int&&
+    auto&& var10 = ca;   // type is const int(&)[10]. ca is L value expression, according to reference collapsing rules var sloud be lvalue ref

 }
 ```
 There is a practical method to check the type of an expression in templates: